chaiabillan/chaia-billan-capstone-client/README.md

 List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

-- As a user, I want a comprehensive guide for eating out at restaurants in foreign countries (how to plan which restaurants to eat at, how to communicate with the restaurant staff, how to clean the table before eating)
+- As a user, I want a comprehensive guide for traveling with allergies in foreign countries (how to plan which restaurants to eat at, how to communicate with the restaurant staff, how to clean the table before eating)

 - As a user, I want access to a forum where I can read other users posts about their tips and experiences regarding allergy-safety while traveling.
 I also want to be able to post questions about my concerns that others can respond to.
-    - I want to be able to filter the advice by subject and likes for an easy viewing experience

 - As a user, I want access to advice in regards to reading menus and food labels in different languages